-How DEL 5.2 helps achieve OBJ-5: This stand-alone objective, resident fish regional coordination, includes the associated adaptive management processes and products.
+How DEL 5.2 helps achieve OBJ-5: Resident Fish Regional Coordination includes the associated adaptive management processes and products.
 One of these products is to finalize loss assessment methodologies and working with the NPCC, convene a series of workshops to gain region- and agency-wide support.